EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The client must send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).

 An example of such a request is shown in {{token-request}}.
-In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the field "x5t" of the "req\_cnf" parameter.
-Typically, it is expected that C can in fact specify its own authentication credential by reference, since the AS is expected to obtain it during an early client registration process or during a previous secure association establishment with C.
+In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.
+In fact, it is expected that C can typically specify its own authentication credential by reference, since the AS is expected to obtain the actual authentication credential during an early client registration process or during a previous secure association establishment with C.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: POST (Code=0.02)
    Uri-Host: "as.example.com"
    Uri-Path: "token"
    Content-Format: "application/ace+cbor"
    Payload:
    {
      "audience" : "tempSensor4711",
      "scope" : "read",
      "req_cnf" : {
        "x5t" : h'822E4879F2A41B510C1F9B'
      }
    }
 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #token-request title="Example of C-to-AS POST /token request for an access token."}

-If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST include in its POST request to the token endpoint the parameter "edhoc_params".
-This in turn MUST include the "id" field, carrying a CBOR byte string containing the identifier of the token series to which the current, still valid access token shared with the RS belongs to.
-The POST request MAY omit the parameter "req_cnf".
+If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST include EDHOC\_Information in its POST request to the token endpoint.
+In turn, EDHOC\_Information MUST include the "id" field, carrying a CBOR byte string containing the identifier of the token series to which the current, still valid access token shared with the RS belongs to.
+This POST request MUST omit the "req_cnf" parameter.

 This identifier is assigned by the AS as discussed in {{as-c}}, and, together with other information such as audience (see Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}), can be used by the AS to determine the token series to which the new requested access token has to be added.
 Therefore, the identifier MUST identify the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS) associated with a still valid access token previously issued for C and the RS by the AS.